A Practical Guide to AML/CTF Compliance for Australian Businesses

 • What to do when employees form a suspicion.

-Fighting financial crime shouldn’t interrupt business-as-usual, but be an integral part of business workflows, and maintaining a regular data cleanse helps ensure your risk assessment is performed with as much ease and accuracy as possible.
-In short, start your AMLF/CTF program by checking your data, then performing a risk assessment.
+Fighting financial crime shouldn’t interrupt business-as-usual, but be an integral part of business workflows, while maintaining a regular data cleanse helps ensure your risk assessment is performed with as much ease and accuracy as possible.

 Part 2: Knowing Your Customers – the key to financial crime detection